tpetricek/cv/data/publications.md

   - venue: PLDI&nbsp;'16: Proceedings of the 37th ACM SIGPLAN Conference on Programming Language Design and Implementation, pp. 477-490
   - year: 2016
   - doi: 10.1145/2908080.2908115
-  - type: journal
+  - type: selected
+  - citations: fsharp-data
+  - gscholar: 39
+  - wos: 9
+  - scopus: 2

 * Against a Universal Definition of&nbsp;'Type'
   - authors: **Tomas Petricek**
   - venue: Onward!&nbsp;'15: Proceedings of the 2015 ACM SIGPLAN International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software, pp. 254-266
   - year: 2015
   - doi: 10.1145/2814228.2814249
-  - type: journal
+  - type: selected
+  - scopus: 2
+  - gscholar: 6

 * Effect Systems Revisited – Control-Flow Algebra and Semantics
   - authors: Alan Mycroft, Dominic Orchard and **Tomas Petricek**
   - venue: Essays Dedicated to Hanne Riis Nielson and Flemming Nielson on the Occasion of Their 60th Birthdays on Semantics, Logics, and Calculi, vol. 9560, pp. 1-32
   - year: 2015
   - doi: 10.1007/978-3-319-27810-0_1
-  - type: journal
+  - type: selected
+  - citations: effects-revisited
+  - gscholar: 32
+  - wos: 12
+  - scopus: 19

 * Embedding Effect Systems in Haskell
   - authors: Dominic Orchard and **Tomas Petricek**